lab5e/air-quality-sensor-node/Firmware/README.md

 ```

 Prepare the files `.apikey` with the API token, `.collectionid` and
-`.deviceid` with the collection and device ID from Horde.
+`.deviceid` with the collection and device ID from Span.
 These can be
-found and/or created in [The Horde console](https://nbiot.engineering)
+found and/or created in [The Span console](https://span.lab5e.com)